-I often get asked how how to reach challenger rank in LOL.
+I often get asked how how to reach challenger rank in LoL.
 Although there’s no simple answer, and climbing certainly requires a great deal of time and patience, there are things that you can do to significantly improve your chances of ranking up quickly.

-Although these methods aren’t foolproof, I’ve found the tricks below certainly help to mitigate risk and place you in a much greater position to win matches.
+Although these methods aren’t foolproof, I’ve found the tricks that certainly help to mitigate risk and place you in a much greater position to win matches.
 I should stress that much of the below will significantly reduce your Champion choice and whilst it’s more than possible to win against any team with any composition (just about), I’ll reiterate that this advice is all about improving your chances of success.

 Learn The Current Meta

-The first and arguably most important part of beginning your “how to reach challenger rank in LOL” is to understand the current “meta” and how the majority of players are playing.
+The first and arguably most important part of beginning your “how to reach challenger rank in LoL” is to understand the current “meta” and how the majority of players are playing.
 In this instance and at the time of writing, there’s a handful of Champion’s who’re top-tier.
 The Jungle plays a key part in the current meta, largely because Drake’s – and the buffs they provide – give so many benefits to the team.
 Fighting over Drake’s, and largely ignoring the top lane because of it, is where we’re at.
 The result of this, is a focus on team-fighting early game (for the Drake) but also a Jungler capable of securing it solo (if needed).
 Ignoring a meta will hurt your ability to climb.

 Learn As Many Champions As Possible

 While there’s no expectation that you need to know every Champion inside-out, and play every single one to a high mastery level, it’s fair to suggest that understanding Champion kits, and their limitations, will help you immensely.
 Not only does this provide you with a real understanding of how an opponent might operate, but also what their primary weaknesses are.